-List co-interventions that could be different between intervention groups and that could impact on outcomes specify a target randomized that specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Muffly et al. 2021, Age at the Time of Surgery Is Not Predictive of Early Patient-Reported Outcomes After Periacetabular Osteotomy Experimental intervention Comparator □ to assess the effect of s assignment to intervention starting and adhering to intervention Specify the outcome Specify which outcome is beir benefit or harm of intervention ng assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
-Specify whether this is a proposed n.
-Specification numerical result hoing accossed Specify the numerical result In case of multiple alternative paragraph) that uniquely defin e analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or es the result being assessed.
+List co-interventions that could be different between intervention groups and that could impact on outcomes

+Specify a target randomized to rial specific to the study Design Individually randomized / Cluster randomized / Matched (e.g. cross-over) Participants Muffly et al. 2021, Age at the Time of Surgery Is Not Predictive of Early Patient-Reported Outcomes After Periacetabular Osteotomy Experimental intervention Comparator Is your aim for this study? \Box to assess the effect of as signment to intervention \Box to assess the effect of st arting and adhering to intervention Specify the outcome Specify which outcome is being benefit or harm of intervention. assessed for risk of bias (typically from among those earmarked for the Summary of Findings table).
+Specify whether this is a proposed Specify the numerical result b eing assessed In case of multiple alternative paragraph) that uniquely define analyses being presented, specify the numeric result (e.g. RR = 1.52 (95% CI 0.83 to 2.77) and/or a reference (e.g. to a table, figure or sthe result being assessed.